adaror/FoleonBackendAssignment/README.md

 ## Installation

 **PostgreSQL**
 To run this application (other than in Docker), you need to have a local PostgreSQL database with a table called 'foleonDB'.
-But don't worry, I have prepared a Docker instance that will run it for you :)
+But don't worry, I have prepared a Docker image that will run it for you :)

 ## Running the app
 Run the following line and you all set to go!